tendermint/tendermint/UPGRADING.md

 <Overview>

+## v0.33.4

 ### Go API

 - `rpc/client` HTTP and local clients have been moved into `http` and `local` subpackages, and their constructors have been renamed to `New()`.

 ### Protobuf Changes

-When upgrading to version <version #> you will have to fetch the `third_party` directory along with the updated proto files.
+When upgrading to version 0.33.4 you will have to fetch the `third_party` directory along with the updated proto files.

 ## v0.33.0